Philip Owen Professorship in Addiction Medicine

 The Professorship is named after former Vancouver Mayor Philip Owen, who was in office from 1993 to 2002 and led the implementation of the Four Pillars drug strategy during the peak of the HIV epidemic and overdose crisis in the 1990s.
 The professorship is the first of its kind in Canada, and is made possible by donors who believe in the need to continue Owen’s legacy of leadership, courage, and innovation in the area of substance use and addiction.

 The professorship was established in honour of former Vancouver Mayor Philip Owen and his commitment to addiction research, education, and training.
-During his time in office (1993-2002), Owen introduced a new approach to addiction known as the Four Pillars drug strategy, which represented a tectonic shift from treating substance use as a criminal justice issue towards a public health approach, with an equal focus on harm reduction, prevention, treatment, and enforcement.
+During his time in office (1993-2002), Owen helped Vancouver become the first North America city to implement the Four Pillars drug strategy, a novel strategy pioneered in Switzerland representing a tectonic shift from treating substance use as a criminal justice issue towards a public health approach.
+The approach places an equal focus on harm reduction, prevention, treatment, and enforcement.
 His efforts helped lead to the establishment of Insite, North America’s first sanctioned safe injection site.